European Values

 Nowadays these values, albeit born in Europe, are global rather than European since they have spread - with well-known exceptions - over the entire globe, from Japan and New Zealand over India and Europe to all countries of the Americas.

-The European Values are, however, neither ubiquitous nor automatically perpetuating: keeping them up is thus an ongoing challenge for every generation.
+The European Values are, however, neither ubiquitous nor are they automatically perpetuated: keeping them up is thus an ongoing challenge for every generation.